-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX coordinator, Kelly Moyich, by calling (636) 949-2275, writing kmoyich@lindenwood.edu, or coming into the office at the Library and Academic Resources Center (LARC) 225 to report in person.
-Victims may also report the incident to the Office of Public Safety & Security (if the victim so desires) located on the fourth floor of the Spellmann Center.
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX coordinator, Paula Stewart, by calling (636) 255-2265, writing pstewart@lindenwood.edu, or coming into the office at Evans Commons, Room 3030, to report in person.
+Victims may also report the incident to the Office of Public Safety & Security (if the victim so desires) located at the old Barnes & Noble Campus Center, 1905 First Capitol Drive, Suite A, on the St. Charles campus.

 The university will provide resources on campus, off campus, or both, including medical and mental health, to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking and will apply appropriate disciplinary procedures to those who violate this policy.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements and to impose appropriate sanctions on violators of this policy.